 Click here to view the construction progress.

-Upon admission, the staff draws up a detailed service plan which will serve as the
+Upon admission, the staff draws up a detailed service plan which serves as the

 organizing document for all personal care services provided to each resident.
 The